striebel/cs3141_fall2016_project/README.md

 # cs3141_fall2016_project
-This repository serves as the master location for team ACJ^3's software project.
+This repository is the home of team ACJ^3's software project.